BuilderIO/builder/examples/gatsby/README.md

     const { header, page } = this.props.data;
     return (
       <div>
-        {/* next line assumes you have a header model in builder.io, alternatively you can build your own Header componet and use it here */}
+        {/* next line assumes you have a header model in builder.io, alternatively you use your own <Header /> component here */}
         <BuilderComponent name="header" content={header[0].content} />
         {/* Render other things in your code as you choose */}
         <BuilderComponent name="page" content={page[0].content} />